 Watch the full interview to learn about Branagh’s experience with on-set prosthetics and which scenes of All Is True he considers his favorites.

-Kenneth Branagh Bio: Personal Life, Partners, Quotes
+Kenneth Branagh Bio: Personal Life, Wives, Quotes

 In 1989, Branagh married actress Emma Thompson, who acted alongside him in Hamlet and a number of other productions.
 In the midst of directing Mary Shelley’s Frankenstein (1994), Branagh entered an affair with his costar Helena Bonham Carter.
 Their scandalous relationship caused Thompson to divorce Branagh in 1995 but continued for multiple years thereafter.
-Branagh has been married his current wife, Lindsay Brunnock, since May 24, 2003.
+Branagh has been married to his current wife, Lindsay Brunnock, since May 24, 2003.

 Branagh has written multiple books about life behind the scenes of filmmaking, including his autobiography Beginning (1989).
 On November 9, 2012, he was knighted by the British crown for his contributions to the drama community.
 Branagh takes great pride in his Irish and Protestant identities and strengthened his religious convictions by listening to Sir Laurence Olivier read the Bible prior to filming My Week With Marilyn in 2011.